Feature-Driven Strategies for Trading Wind Power and Hydrogen: Introduction

-Aligned with \cite{bertsimas2019}, we propose a prescriptive analytics framework for hybrid power plants, where forecasting and decision-making steps are integrated.
-In this data-driven approach, we exploit contextual information, so-called \textit{features}, such as historical (deterministic) forecasts of wind power and day-ahead electricity prices.
+The first contribution of this paper is to propose a novel application of a prescriptive analytics framework based on decision rules, inspired by \cite{liyanage2005practical}, to the multi-market bidding problem of hybrid power plants.
+In this data-driven approach, we exploit contextual information, so-called \textit{features}, such as historical (deterministic) forecasts of wind power and directly map them to an optimal action.
 In the \textit{training stage}, the hybrid power plant operator learns feature-driven \textit{policies} based on historical features and uncertainty realizations.
-In the \textit{decision-making stage}, the learned policies and available features lead to the trading decisions.
+In the \textit{decision-making stage}, the learned policies are applied to new available features, leading to trading decisions without the need to solve a complex optimization problem.
 A few papers in the literature, e.g., \cite{munoz2020feature}, \cite{stratigakos2021prescriptive} and \cite{Parginos}, develop feature-driven trading models for renewable power producers.
 To the best of our knowledge, this is the first paper that develops such a model for hybrid power plants trading both wind power and hydrogen, which is a more complicated problem.
-Besides, this paper extends these previous works by investigating various model architectures, including price- and time-dependent policies, and feature vectors.
-In addition, we propose a pragmatic rule-based adjustment strategy for real-time hydrogen production.
+The second contribution of this paper is to extend these previous works by investigating various model architectures, in particular price- and time-dependent policies, and feature vectors, including an improved forecast feature vector.
+Finally, the third contribution of this paper is to develop a pragmatic rule-based adjustment strategy for real-time hydrogen production.
 Using an out-of-sample simulation, we show how the resulting profit from feature-driven trading in the day-ahead stage and the adjustment strategy in real time is very close to that in an ideal benchmark (oracle).

 The rest of the paper is organized as follows.
 Section \ref{sec:decision_making_framework} explains the decision-making framework.
 Section \ref{sec:decision_making_framework} details the feature-driven trading strategy model in the day-ahead stage.
 Section \ref{sec:adjustment_task_in_rt} presents the proposed real-time adjustment strategy.
 Section \ref{sec:case_study} provides numerical results.
 Finally, Section \ref{sec:conclusion} concludes the paper.